 A global snapshot of same-sex marriage

-We’ve surveyed eight of the 17 nations that have legalized same-sex marriage in all or part of their territory; in all but one of them at least 60% of people say homosexuality should be accepted.
-(The exception is South Africa, where only 32% say it should be accepted versus 61% saying it should not be; still, that was the highest acceptance level among the six African countries surveyed.)
+In 2013, we surveyed 11 of the 26 nations that have legalized same-sex marriage in all or part of their territory.
+In all but one of them (South Africa), a majority of people said homosexuality should be accepted.
+And while only 32% of South Africans said homosexuality should be accepted, that was by far the highest acceptance level of the eight African countries surveyed.

 Note: This is an update of a post originally published on June 4, 2013.